dibalokechanda/Linear-Algebra/content/Basics/Matrix Vector Multiplication.md

 ![[Pasted image 20231226003150.png]]

 Now what kind of transformation would it be depends on the nature of the matrix.
-Visualization and intuition behind these transformations are explained in detail in [[3.Matrix Multiplication as Transformation]].
+Visualization and intuition behind these transformations are explained in detail in [[Matrix Multiplication as Transformation]].

 Another important thing to mention here, these transformations require one specific property which is the function needs to be linear.
 In other words, these transformations need to hold the .